dasch-swiss/dsp-docs/README.md

 ### Java

-In order to build the OpenAPI documentation for DSP-API and DSP-INGEST you need to have Java 21 installed.
+In order to build the OpenAPI documentation for DSP-API and DSP-INGEST, you need to have Java 21 installed.
 We recommend using [SDKMAN](https://sdkman.io/) to manage Java versions.
 You should install the [Temurin](https://adoptium.net/en-GB/temurin/releases/) distribution of Java 21.